scenario-extraction/scenarios_in_CarMaker/BA_Philipp/Readme.txt

 Detailed documentation in the respective scripts and functions

-Paths in scripts have to be adjusted before running
+Paths in scripts may have to be adjusted before running

 For creating and running this code I had the following installed:
 MATLAB                                                Version 9.7         (R2019b)